subelsky/html5tutorial/tutorial.markdown

     <pre>$(window).keyup(move);</pre>

 6. Write a move function that updates the character position on screen based on which arrow key was pressed.
-Using the binding from step 5, your move function should accept one argument passed by jQuery: an event object.
+Using the binding from the above step, your move function should accept one argument passed by jQuery: an event object.
 That object has a "which" property containing the code for the key that was pressed.

     The key codes are: